Sindrex/9dotproblem/README.md

 ## Supported URL params
 * id: string.
 The participant's id.
 * redirect: bool ("true" or "false").
 Whether or not to redirect after finishing the test.
 * showt: bool ("true" or "false").
 Whether or not to show the countdown timer.
+Note that if the server config "ShowTimer" is true, this param does nothing.